tddmonkey/reactor-aws/README.md

 Would become this:

 ```
-AmazonSdkRxSqs rxSqs = new AmazonSdkRxSqs(amazonClient);
+AmazonSdkReactorSqs reactorSqs = new AmazonSdkReactorSqs(amazonClient);
 ReceiveMessageRequest request = new ReceiveMessageRequest()
 	.withQueueUrl(queueUrl)
 	.withMaxNumberOfMessages(1);
-rxSqs.receiveMessage(request)
+reactorSqs.receiveMessage(request)
 	.flatMapIterable(receiveMessageResult -> receiveMessageResult.getMessages())
 	.map(message -> message.getBody())
 	.subscribe(System.out::println);
 ```

-The Rx client must be instantiated with an Async version of the AWS SDK being used as the Rx code performs an asynchronous call on your behalf.
-Under the hood this is just a call to the relevant aws async method with a relevant Rx handler.
+The Reactor client must be instantiated with an Async version of the AWS SDK being used as the Reactor code performs an asynchronous call on your behalf.
+Under the hood this is just a call to the relevant aws async method with a relevant Reactor handler.
 For example, using the aws async interface for listing queues, the code would be like this:

 ```
 amazonClient.listQueuesAsync(new ListQueuesRequest(), new AsyncHandler<ListQueuesRequest, ListQueuesResult>() {